JackHanke/JackHanke.github.io/Quotes.md

 ### Some of my favorite quotes.

+<p style="text-align:center;"><i> "If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
+Instead, teach them to yearn for the vast and endless sea." - Antoine de Saint-Exupéry </i></p>

+My highschool yearbook quote.

 <p style="text-align:center;"><i> "Man is the only animal that refuses to be what he is." - Albert Camus, Carnets </i></p>

 Like my favorite song, America's *A Horse with No Name*, it's about something different everytime I hear it.
 Maybe that's what Camus was getting at...